Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Be the all-powerful author

-The secret to doing this is realizing that you, the author, controls everything.
+The secret to doing this is realizing that you, the author, control everything.
 The weather, all occurrences, the characters’ thoughts, words, and actions – everything.
-Unlike living one’s life where all you can control is what you do and say.
+Unlike living one’s life, where all you can control is what you do and say.
 Writing is, therefore much easier.

 Make a believable plot

 The trick of making strange things happen on the pages without the readers rolling their eyes is not making them coincidental.
-They must at some point seem somewhat logical, i.e. they must be underpinned so as not to happen out of the blue and appear ridiculous.
-If you as an author need a duck to fall out of the sky onto someone’s head, then make sure that this falling duck can be expected from what has occurred or described earlier.
-I have however never needed to revert to ducks falling out of the sky.
+They must at some point seem somewhat logical, i.e., they must be underpinned so as not to happen out of the blue and appear ridiculous.
+If you, as an author, need a duck to fall out of the sky onto someone’s head, then make sure that this falling duck can be expected from what has occurred or been described earlier.
+I have, however, never needed to revert to ducks falling out of the sky.
 But you never know.
 Maybe I will take this reply as a challenge for my next book.

 What Icelandic authors do you want to recommend to my readers?

 Oh, that is an easy one.
-Ragnar Jonasson and Eva Björg Ægisdóttir are my favourites.
+Ragnar Jonasson and Eva Björg Ægisdóttir are my favorites.

 Do you have favorite places or activities in Iceland you want to recommend to my readers?